European Student Moon Orbiter: Participating teams

 Led by ESA's Education Office at ESTEC, the project successfully completed a Phase A feasibility study and continued with the preliminary design during Phase B. More than 200 students were involved in Phases A and B of the ESMO project.
 Since November 2009, SSTL coordinated and supervised the work of the students, providing system-level and specialist technical support.
 Regular workshops at ESTEC and ESOC as well as internships at SSTL were organized to support the student teams in their ESMO related activities and provide training / knowledge transfer.
 Additionally, facilities at SSTL were to be utilized for spacecraft assembly, integration and testing.
 As a major milestone during Phase B, the System Requirements Review (SRR) for ESMO was performed in 2010.
-At SRR, the system requirements and system design were finalised.
+At SRR, the system requirements and system design were finalized.
 Part of the SRR also selected the university teams to participate in the following phases of the project.
 After passing a preliminary design review in March 2012, the program was ended as a result of budget constraints in April 2012.
 ESMO was to have been the fourth mission within ESA's Education Satellite Programme following SSETI Express, YES2 and the European Student Earth Orbiter (ESEO).